-The architects from asp/Koeber describe their plan as "radically green".
-The Rosenstein Quarter districts will stand out for their green inner courtyards, short distances and mixed-use design.
-The intention is for them to consume no more energy than they produce.
-A square will be at the heart of each neighbourhood and will serve as an important focal point of community life.
-So-called "district hubs" will turn the Rosenstein Quarter into a centre for modern forms of mobility by offering rental stations for cars, bikes and e-bikes.
+forms of mobility by offering rental stations for cars, bikes and e-bikes.
 Shops, cafés and social facilities like nurseries can move into the ground floors of these hubs.
 The hubs will also supply each district with everything it needs logistically.
 Goods will reach people over short distances, while excellent footpath and cycle track connections will help pedestrians and cyclists to get around quickly and easily.
 Cycle highways will make it especially easy for cyclists to reach their destinations quickly.
 Public transport will also play a significant role.
 Every resident or visitor will be able to find a bus stop or train station within a radius of around 200 metres.

-Crossing all social strata - from families and single people to shared living communities and senior citizens - everyone can live together in harmony in the Rosenstein Quarter.
+Crossing all social strata - from families and single people to shared living communities and senior citizens - everyone can live together in harmony in Stuttgart Rosenstein.
 Different generations will come together and actively participate in the community.
 Youth and multi-generation centres as well as places of culture and learning become meeting points.
 Urban gardening connects people who use free areas and roofs to grow plants together.
-The large parks in the Rosenstein Quarter will connect the individual districts and serve as social meeting points.
-Housing in the Rosenstein Quarter will be affordable for all.
+The large parks will connect the individual districts and serve as social meeting points.
+Housing will be affordable for all.
 This will be made possible by suitable rental and ownership models such as joint building ventures or building cooperatives.

-■ THE MOTTO OF THE NEW ROSENSTEIN QUARTER IS "FOR EVERYONE.
+THE MOTTO OF STUTTGART ROSENSTEIN IS "FOR EVERYONE.
 FOR THE FUTURE."

-Greened façades will be a distinctive feature of the courtvards in the new residential district.
+Greened façades will be a distinctive feature of the courtyards in the new residential district.